Full Time (35 hrs/wk)

 The Oliver & District Heritage Society is an equal opportunity employer and encourages applications from all qualified candidates.
-All genders, indigenous people, people with disabilities, and members of underrepresented groups or visible minorities are encouraged to apply.
+All genders, Indigenous or BIPOC people, people with disabilities, and members of underrepresented groups are encouraged to apply.

 Please submit resume and cover letter by email to: